You are here

 Recovery days – Taking days off from training allows the body to recover and for you to prepare mentally and physically for the next workout.

 Recognizing the symptoms of overtraining could grant you enough time to make the needed adjustments to prevent injury or illness.
 Typical warning signs of overtraining include the following:

 - Aches or pain in muscles/joints

 - Appetite loss

 - Elevated pulse in the morning

 - Sudden inability to complete workouts

 Do you have questions regarding overtraining injuries?
-EmergeOrtho: Blue Ridge Division has specialists that can help.
+EmergeOrtho: Blue Ridge Region has specialists that can help.
 Call (828) 537-4032 to schedule a visit or click here to request an appointment online.